KitLavis/pirate-pairs/README.md

 ![Username input](docs/images/username-input-screenshot.webp)

 The username input allows the user to input a name of their choosing to use while playing the game.
-This is optional, as not everybody will want to do so.
+If a username is not entered, the user is alerted with a message informing them that it is a requirement.
 The play button, styled to match the general theme, is a clickable button which moves the user on to the game screen.

   - Controls and how-to popup